getdocsy/docs/README.md

-# Docsy Public Docs
+# Public docs for Docsy

-This is the source for [docs.getdocsy.com](https://docs.getdocsy.com/).
+This is the source for [docs.getdocsy.com](https://docs.getdocsy.com).

+Based on docusaurus.

-## Local Development
+## Local development

-You need mkdocs and poetry installed.

 ```
-poetry install --no-root
+npm install
-poetry shell
-mkdocs serve
+npm run start
 ```